ArcheryTXS/eve-x11-preview/README.md

     ./eve-x11-preview.py

 #### 💡 You can change the refresh rate (default 2 seconds) by editing the constant inside the script.
+#### 💡 Manually set "Above all windows" if it fails to do by script

 ## ⚙️ How It Works